8 Examples of Procrastination and Solutions

 #3: Unpleasant tasks/Negative emotions

-Tackle your most unpleasant task first to get it behind you so you can work on what you enjoy.
+Take the first step by tackling your most unpleasant task—getting it out of the way will free you up to focus on the work you enjoy.
 Control your negative feelings by finding a positive purpose in the task.
-If you don’t know how a particular task fits in with the overall picture, ask.
+If you’re unsure how a particular task fits in with the big picture, don’t hesitate to ask for clarification.
 Get past your negative emotions as quickly as possible and spend less time worrying and procrastinating.
-This will help you move forward.
+This will help you move forward and stop the vicious cycle.

 #4: Challenging and time-consuming projects